- Pregnancy and the immune system

 Payment can be made by cheque, BACS or cash.
 Bank details for BACS.

 We recommend that the results are interpreted by doctors specialising in infertility and discussed in detail with their patient.
-However, all results do include a written interpretative guide.
+There is an interpretative guide available at this website.
 It is important that patients should NEVER self-medicate.

 Click here to download the blood test request and consent form for patients.